 In the first dropdown select the ‘Creator(s)’ field.

-7 – In your Zap creation wizard hit ‘Show more samples’ button and then it will transform to ‘Get more samples’ button, hit it again and open new samples you will get:
+In the Zap creation wizard hit the ‘Show more samples’ button and then it will transform to ‘Get more samples’ button.
+Hit it again.

-Hit ‘Continue’ and you are done with Trigger part, now we need to add an Action step.
+Hit ‘Continue’ and you are done with the Trigger part of this zap.

 8 – Add a Digest as an Action step and select option ‘Append Entry and Schedule Digest’

 9 – Fill up the template and setup the schedule:

 There are instructions above each field that explain what values go inside of them.